ShroukElkot/Zewail-city-science-week-website/README.md

 # Zewail City Science Week Website

-A platform for the annual Science Week of Zewail City that contains all the information related to the event, including the theme, speakers, tickets, team, and other sections for event management.
+A platform for the annual **Science Week of Zewail City** that contains all the information related to the event, including the theme, speakers, tickets, team, and other sections for event management.

+## Project Date
+ April 2023

 ## Features
 - Event details and theme overview